 How to Use This Packing List for Visiting Europe in Winter

-Obviously, every packing list for Europe in winter will need to vary based on your exact trip–seeking out the northern lights in Norway will absolutely call for a different packing list than strolling through Christmas markets in Germany.
+Obviously, every packing list for Europe in winter will need to vary based on your exact trip–marveling out the northern lights in Norway will absolutely call for a different packing list than strolling through Christmas markets in Germany or seeking out winter sun in southern Spain.

-This winter packing list for Europe is designed for a trip that focuses mostly on cities and villages–think Christmas markets, snow-capped villages, and cold-but-surprisingly-empty-of-tourists cities like Paris and Venice.
+This winter packing list for Europe is designed for a trip that focuses mostly on cities and villages–think Christmas markets, snow-capped villages, and cold-but-less-crowded-than-usual cities like Paris and Venice.

 The Absolute Essentials for Visiting Europe in Winter